JoinTheAlliance/agentagenda/README.md

 ## Documentation

-**`create_task(goal: str, plan: str = None) -> dict`**
+**`create_task(goal: str, plan: str = None, steps: dict = None) -> dict`**

-    Creates a new task based on the given goal and plan.
-If no plan is provided, a plan will be generated based on the goal.
+    Creates a new task based on the given goal, as well as plan and steps optionally.
+If no plan or steps are provided they will be generated based on the goal.
 Returns a dictionary representing the task.

     *Example:*